keostrife/Sarah-AI/README.md

 ## 5. To dos

 I'm currently working on a context system, which will help Sarah actively ask questions to user and expect a response, identify references (this, that, ...etc), and maybe Sarah can initiate conversations.
 Actually I have no idea what the fuck I am doing this may be a huge waste of time, but hey I literally have nothing better to do lol

+- Handle multiple sentence separated by period?
+Or "And/OR"
+- Rules for users?
+	+ 1 sentence at a time
+	+ clear grammar
+	+ rephrase and retry
+	+ ? at the end if it's a question?
+	+ Capitalize Names
+	+ he she targets only human, not object, don't address cars as she basically
+	+ clearly define context?